Savory Zucchini Muffins (gluten-free)

 • Preheat the oven to 350 degrees.

 • Prep the zucchini by grating it and then placing it in the middle of a kitchen towel.
+Measure 1/5 cups BEFORE squeezing out the water.
 Pull up the edges and then squeeze out all of the water over the sink.
 This is an important step because you don't want the zucchini to make the muffin batter too watery.
 Squeeze as much of the moisture out as you can.

 • In a large mixing bowl, add the flour, baking powder, baking soda, and salt.
 Whisk to combine.

-• Next, add the eggs and olive oil and whisk to beat the eggs into the batter.
+• Next, add the eggs, milk and olive oil and whisk to beat the eggs into the batter.
 Add the zucchini and tomatoes, then use a wooden spoon to fold it into the batter until it is evenly combined.

 • Spray a muffin tin with cooking spray, and spoon the batter into the muffin tin about 3/4 of the way to the top.